Boarders/slick-blog/site/posts/peano.md

 {-# BUILTIN NATURAL ℕ #-}
 ```

-Now out first port of call is to formulate equivalence relations:
+Our first port of call is to formulate equivalence relations:

 ```agda
 record Rel (A : Set) : Set₁ where